fjoe88/hugo_blog/content/post/2021-08-19-python-sql-using-python-context-managers-sqlite3-python-contextlib-module-can-offer-some-help.en.md

 featured_image: ~
 ---

-**Context managers** allow one to allocate and release resources precisely when you want to.
+**Context managers** allow one to allocate and release resources precisely when needed.
 The most widely used example of context managers is the `with` statement.
 The below code opens the file, writes some data to it and then closes it.
 If an error occurs while writing the data to the file, it tries to close it.

 ```Python
 # Use context manager